eugenewebdevs/Sponsorship/README.md

 You will be mentioned as a sponser at each meet up and have your logo on our site.
 If your sponsership is disount these will be given out at the meetups.

-If the sponsership is :pizza: or say :beer:, then we will be sure to mention where it came from as well as any promo material you want disaplyed while we stuff our faces with your fine product(s).
+If the sponsership is :pizza: or say :beer:, then we will be sure to mention where it came from as well as any promo material you want displayed while we stuff our faces with your fine product(s).

 ## Current Sponsors